goudreinette/blog/_src/posts/2017-04-08-reducing-with-for-fold.md

     Tags: Clojure

 Complicated _reduce_ algorithms are still tricky for me sometimes.
 Clojure's _for_ makes _map_ more visual, which makes it easier for me to [engage my imagination](http://www.lispcast.com/interactive-baking).
-Racket extends this idea to reduce with _for/fold_, which also supports reducing multiple collections.
+Racket extends this idea to reduce with _for/fold_, and also supports reducing multiple collections.
 Let's port it over to Clojure.

 <!-- more -->